eddieblu/.github/profile/webServices/dataServices/dataServices.md

 > [!IMPORTANT]
 >
-> This [video tutorial](https://www.youtube.com/watch?v=daIH4o75KE8) will step you through the process of creating your account and setting up your database.
-You really want to watch this video.
+> This [video tutorial](https://youtu.be/f75muk9W-Jc) will step you through the process of creating your account and setting up your database.
 Note that some of the Atlas website interface may be slightly different, but the basic concepts should all be there in some shape or form.
 The main steps you need to take are:

 1. Create your account.
 1. Create a database cluster.